Baltimore Orioles

-After 14 consecutive losing seasons between 1998 to 2011, the team qualified for the postseason three times under manager Buck Showalter and general manager Dan Duquette, including a division title and advancement to the American League Championship Series for the first time in 17 years in 2014.
+After 14 consecutive losing seasons between 1998 and 2011, the team qualified for the postseason three times under manager Buck Showalter and general manager Dan Duquette, including a division title and advancement to the American League Championship Series for the first time in 17 years in 2014.
 Four years later, the Orioles lost 115 games, the most in franchise history.
 The Orioles chose not to renew the expired contracts of Showalter and Duquette after the season, ending their respective tenures with Baltimore.
-The Orioles' current manager is Brandon Hyde, while Mike Elias serves as general manager and executive vice president.
+The Orioles' current manager is Craig Albernaz, while Mike Elias serves as general manager and executive vice president.
+Two years after finishing 52–110 in 2021, the Orioles went 101–61 in 2023, en route to winning the AL East for the first time since 2014.

-The Orioles are also famous for their influential ballpark, Oriole Park at Camden Yards, which opened in 1992 in downtown Baltimore.